-He has been an adjunct professor of securities law at Rutgers University Law School, serves on the Executive Planning Committee and is past Chairman of the Ray Garrett Jr Corporate and Securities Law Institute at Northwestern University School of Law.
+Mr. Brownstein is a frequent author and lecturer on corporate-related topics.
+He has been an adjunct professor of securities law at Rutgers University Law School, serves on the Executive Planning Committee and is past chairman of the Ray Garrett Jr. Corporate and Securities Law Institute at Northwestern University School of Law.

 Mr. Brownstein is active in numerous civic and charitable organizations and is a member and past president of the Board of Trustees of the Trinity School in New York City, a member of the Board of Overseers of the Annenberg Center at the University of Pennsylvania and a member of the Board of Directors of the New York City Public Art Fund.